 Powder Coating Services from EVS Metal

-Unlike most sheet metal fabricators, EVS Metal has powder coat lines in New Jersey, Texas, and New Hampshire — three of our four facilities.
-This ability to finish products onsite is an important factor to consider when choosing a fabrication company as it often leads to better quality control, lower costs and shorter lead times.
+Unlike most sheet metal fabricators, EVS Metal has automated in-house powder coating lines in New Jersey, Texas, Pennsylvania and New Hampshire — at each of our four metal fab and machine shops.
+The ability to finish products onsite is an important factor to consider when choosing a fabrication company as it often leads to better quality control, lower costs and shorter lead times.

-Our three powder coating facilities feature state-of-the-art equipment, including Nordson spray booths with six-gun reciprocating automation, monorail conveyor systems, gas-heated water dryer/powder bake ovens and silk screening stations.
-In addition to our in-house services, we have worked hard to facilitate excellent working relationships with several certified local sources for any additional finishing needs our customers may require, including plating and anodizing, which allows us to ensure quality and consistency through project completion.
+Our four powder coating facilities feature state-of-the-art equipment, including Nordson spray booths with six-gun reciprocating automation, monorail conveyor systems, gas-heated water dryer/powder bake ovens and silk screening stations.
+In addition to our onsite powder coat services, we have worked hard to facilitate excellent working relationships with several certified local sources for any additional finishing needs our customers may require, including plating and anodizing, which allows us to ensure quality and consistency all the way through project completion.

-Find out how EVS’s sheet metal fabrication and finishing experts can assist your company with its powder coating needs by requesting a personalized quote online, or by calling (973) 839-4432.
+Find out how EVS’s precision sheet metal fabrication, machining and finishing experts can assist your company with its powder coating needs by requesting a personalized quote online, or by calling (973) 839-4432.